 Gallardo v.
 Arizona

-Arizona did not attempt to enforce H.B.
-2261 while the State was required by Section 5 of the Voting Rights Act to obtain preclearance for its voting changes.
-The State initially submitted the legislation for review by the U.S. Department of Justice, but after DOJ sent a request for additional information -- noting concerns about the addition of two at-large seats -- the State simply set the legislation aside and never responded to the DOJ request.
-After the Supreme Court's decision this past June in Shelby County v.
-Holder, Arizona was no longer prevented by Section 5 from enforcing H.B.
-2261 and the defendants in the case are now moving forward to fill the two new seats in the November 2014 election.
-The lawsuit asks the court to order the defendants to show cause why an injunction should not be issued.
+When H.B.
+2261 was enacted, Arizona was required by Section 5 of the Voting Rights Act to obtain preclearance for its voting changes.
+The State submitted this legislation to the U.S. Department of Justice for review, and DOJ responded by sending a written request for additional information noting concerns as to whether the addition of two at-large seats would discriminate against the District's minority residents.
+Instead of providing the requested information, the State set the legislation aside and did not seek to implement it.
+However, as a result of the Supreme Court's decision in June 2013 in Shelby County v.
+Holder, Arizona no longer is covered by Section 5 and thus no needs federal preclearance to implement H.B.
+2261.
+As a result, after Shelby County was decided, local election officials began preparations to fill the two new at-large seats in the November 2014 election.